Deep Dynamics: Vehicle Dynamics Modeling with a Physics-Constrained Neural Network for Autonomous Racing: Experiments Results

 \subsection{Hyperparameter Tuning}

-To ensure a fair comparison, rigorous hyperparameter tuning was conducted for both the DDM and DPM (shown in Figure \ref{fig:hyperparam_tuning}).
-The learning rate, batch size, number of hidden layers, size of hidden layers, presence of and number of layers in the Gated Recurrent Unit (GRU), and the number of historical timesteps, $\tau$, were all considered hyperparameters.
+To ensure a fair comparison, rigorous hyperparameter tuning was conducted for both the DDM and DPM.
+Table {\ref{tab:tuned_hyperparams}} presents the optimal hyperparameters for each model, derived from each dataset, and includes the search ranges utilized.
+The learning rate, batch size, number of hidden layers, size of hidden layers, and the number of historical timesteps, $\tau$, were all considered hyperparameters.
+Exploration of network architectures included fully connected networks and Gated Recurrent Units (GRU), with GRU models outperforming.
 Both models used the Mish activation function for the hidden layers and were optimized using Adam.
-Hyperparameters were tuned strategically using Optuna search.
-A validation set was created using 20\% of the training set chosen randomly, and the DDM and DPM with the lowest validation loss were used to generate our results.
-This procedure was repeated for both real and simulation datasets.